Julie Dash: Early life and education

-Dash was born on October 22, 1952 in Queens, New York to Rhudine Henderson and Charles Edward Dash.
-She graduated from Jamaica High school then went on to receive a B.A. in film production from the City College of New York in 1974.
+Dash was born on October 22, 1952, in Queens, New York, to Rhudine Henderson and Charles Edward Dash.
+She graduated from Jamaica High School then, went on to receive a B.A. in film production from the City College of New York in 1974.
 She was raised in the Queensbridge Housing Project in Long Island City, Queens.
-She studied in 1969 at the Studio Museum of Harlem.
+She studied in 1969 at the Studio Museum in Harlem.
 As an undergraduate, she studied psychology until she was accepted into the film school at the Leonard Davis Center for the Performing Arts at City Colleges of New York, CCNY.
 In 1974, she earned her Bachelor of Arts degree in Film Production.
 As a student, Dash wrote the script for a documentary for the New York Urban Coalition, titled Working Models of Success.

 After graduating from CCNY, she moved to Los Angeles for graduate studies.
 She completed a two-year Conservatory Fellowship in Producing/Writing at AFI Conservatory.
 There she studied under filmmakers, including Ján Kadár, William Friedkin, and Slavko Vorkapich.
 She attended graduate school at the UCLA Film School and became one of a new generation of African and African-American filmmakers known as the "Black insurgents" or L.A.
 Rebellion.

 She directed Working Models of Success (1976), and the next year, produced Four Women (1975), a short dance film based on a song by Nina Simone.
 It won a gold medal for Women in Film in the 1978 Miami International Film Festival.
 As a graduate student at UCLA, she received an MFA in Film and Television Production.
 She directed the film Diary of an African Nun (1977).
-Screened at the Los Angeles Film Exposition, it earned a Director's Guild Award for a Student Film.
+Screened at the Los Angeles Film Exposition, it earned a Directors Guild Award for a Student Film.

-Film career
+Career

 Early career

 During film school, Dash was influenced by avant-garde, Latin American, African, and Russian cinema.
 Dash's film work began to take on a new direction after film school.
 Dash said in a 1991 interview with the Village Voice: "I stopped making documentaries after discovering Toni Morrison, Toni Cade Bambara, and Alice Walker.
 I wondered, why can't we see movies like this?
 I realized I needed to learn how to make narrative movies."
 Being inspired by the novels of these black women authors led to her decision to direct dramatic films.